ZhiyuanYu133/From/README.md

      - A node to node connection.
 Requests from another node.
 HTTP Basic Auth authenticated.
    - Local
      - A local user accessing the REST API.
 Likely will use their cookie-auth, basic auth, or token auth.
 Local usually implies you check whether or not the user should have access.
 For instance local API access to the inbox should be limited to only that authenticated authors---don't snoop!

+## 评分细则
+*** Project Part 3
+    - 20 Marks
+    - Total Project
+      - Excellent 20: Excellent effort.
+Coordinates and connects fine.
+Good demo.
+Clear application of what was learned in class.
+3 or more groups connected.
+Posts with embedded images are visible.
+Image posts are visible.
+      - Good 17: Some issues, not quite excellent but definitely operational and functional.
+2 or more groups connected.
+Posts with embedded images are visible.
+Image posts are visible.
+      - Satisfactory 14: There are issues, it does run, it does coordinate.
+Meets satisfactory aspects of rubric.
+2 or more group connected.
+Image posts are visible.
+      - Unsatisfactory 10: Well you tried, but it's hardly working.
+Meets unsatisfactory aspects of rubric.
+1 or more group connected.
+      - Failure 0: Missing.
+No attempted.
+Not complete enough to evaluate.
+Often hits failure aspects of rubric.
+    - Note: these are ordered by importance, but you need to meet all these parts and we care about the final quality.

+   - Code Base
+      - Excellent: Excellent effort.
+Relatively consistent.
+At least 90% of requirements implemented.
+Clean code
+      - Good: Good quality.
+Some inconsistency.
+About 90% of requirements implemented.
+      - Satisfactory: Codebase in places.
+Passes some tests.
+Some parts run
+      - Unsatisfactory: Does not meet Satisfactory level
+    - UI 3
+      - Excellent: UI Exists and works well.
+Shows evidence of planning.
+Looks great.
+      - Good: UI Exists.
+Looks good
+      - Satisfactory: UI exists.
+Looks poor.
+      - Unsatisfactory: UI exists.
+Doesn't work well.
+Worse than poor.
+      - Failure: Missing or unusable.
+    - Web Service Coordination
+      - Excellent: Web service coordinates with 2+ other group projects successfully.
+Most interoperation requirements met.
+      - Good: Web service coordinates with 2+ other group projects successfully.
+Most interoperation requirements met.
+        Some snags.
+      - Satisfactory: The basics of coordination are covered.
+        Probably many snags.
+      - Unsatisfactory: Coordination doesn't work or barely works.
+    - Web Service API & Documentation
+      - Excellent: Documented, adheres to requirements to augments them with compatibility.
+Open API specification exists, has clear descriptions, and has example requests and responses from your API.
+      - Good: Documented, exists, tries to adhere to requirements.
+Open API specification exists, and has some descriptions and a few example requests and responses.
+      - Satisfactory: Some of the webservice exists.
+Open API specification exists, and has a few example requests and responses.
+      - Unsatisfactory: Effort taken but incomplete.
+Open API specification exists, but no descriptions or example requests and responses.
+      - Failure: API or Documentation Missing.
+Open API specification does not exist.
+    - Tool Use
+      - Excellent: Use of at least Git is Evidence and Obvious
+      - Good: Frequent but inconsistent use of Git, etc.
+      - Satisfactory: Infrequent use of Git, etc.
+      - Unsatisfactory: Limited tool use
+      - Failure: lack of tool use
+    - Design
+      - Excellent: Adheres to standards, well designed
+      - Good: Adheres to standards somewhat, some awkward parts
+      - Satisfactory: Some good parts, some nasty parts
+      - Unsatisfactory: Little effort went into documenting and designing the project
+      - Failure: clear lack of design
+    - Adhering to Standards
+      - Excellent: Excellent attempt at making a standards compliant website.
+Most things are compliant.
+      - Good: An attempt at making a standards compliant website.
+Some not compliant.
+      - Satisfactory: Inconsistent.
+      - Unsatisfactory: poor attempt to meet standards.
+      - Failure: failed to apply what was learned in class
+    - AJAX
+      - Excellent: Uses AJAX appropriately and well (documented)
+      - Good: Uses some AJAX (documented)
+      - Satisfactory: AJAX not really used
+      - Unsatisfactory: An attempt was made.
+      - Failure: No AJAX
+   - Test Cases （可4月5号之后添加）
+      - Excellent: System is well tested
+      - Good: System has some tests
+      - Unsatisfactory: test cases are inappropriate
+      - Failure: Missing test cases